NJUNLP/pydec/docs/pythonapi/pydec/void.md

 Returns an void composition.

-!> No storage space will be allocated for the composition, i.e. no tensor will be created inside the composition.
+!> No underlying data will be created for the composition.

 **Keyword Arguments:**